PayXpert/connect2pay-woocommerce-module/README.md

 There is no warranty what so ever.
 You accept this by using this software.

 ## Changelog
+* 1.2.5 - Added flexible field for Seamless Checkout version and integrity hash
 * 1.2.4 - Removed "billing state" from required parameters
 * 1.2.3 - Proper parse of checkout form string
 * 1.2.2 - Fixed bad encoding